Share this blog with your friends

-Beard or moustache scissors for detailing.
-If you already have a trimming scissor then you can use that but we personally recommend – Captain Fawcett Handcrafted Grooming Scissors These are specially designed for beard trimming and are easy to use in all the angles while trimming a beard.
+Use Beard scissors for detailing.
+If you already have a beard trimming scissor then you can use that but we personally recommend – Captain Fawcett Handcrafted Grooming Scissors These are specially designed for beard trimming and are easy to use in all the angles while trimming a beard.

-Beard bib (optional) to avoid getting hair everywhere.
+Beard bib to catch hairs.
 This is equally important because a beard apron can catch all your hairs while trimming beard and saves you a lot of hassle in cleaning afterwards.
 A good beard trimming session means you will love the process and bad trimming session means you would rather not do it yourself.
 I have used beard bib myself and it really helps avoid a mess.